forrestxu123/Android-Framework-System-Design/quality/crash.md

     }
 });
 ```
-This solution is also focused on UI rendering and also does not take print time cost into consideration.
+This solution is also focused on UI rendering and does not take print time cost into consideration.